grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 A full minute passed.

-"But what Cassandra?
+"But what, Cassandra?
 I need to know what's happening!"

 Cassandra sighed.
 "I can hear them now.
 The _Grackle_ is still after us.
 It is definitely not sinking.
 As far as I can tell, it isn't even damaged."

 Percy spat and lit a cheroot.
 "It sounded so good.
-I thought we'd at least have taken a bit of wind out of their sails," this, mostly to herself.
+I thought we'd at least have taken a bit of wind out of their sails."
+This, mostly to herself.

 [//]: # (### Another torpedo fired at the prospect; hits derelict)

 "Captain Percy!"
-Cassandra was shouting now, "there's a torpedo in the water!
+Cassandra was shouting now.
+"There's a torpedo in the water!
 They've fired at us!"

-"Stay calm Cassandra."
+"Stay calm, Cassandra."
 Percy kept her voice even.
 "This is important: has the torpedo acquired us?
 Is it pinging us?
 If so, we have to dive _now_.
 And if we dive, this plan is over."

 "I don't know Captain Percy!"

-"Figure it out Cassandra.
+"You have to work this out, Cassandra.
 You know what a pinging torpedo sounds like.
 Listen until you can see what's happening in your head.
 Then tell me what I need to do."

 Cassandra slowly closed her eyes.
-The earphones of the sonar pumped sound into her head, and her mind passed out of the _Prospect_ and into the water.
+The sonar earphones pumped sound into her head, and her mind passed out of the _Prospect_ and into the water.
 She searched around with it, looking to port, then to starboard behind the _Prospect_, passing over the dead zone where the prop wash made her deaf.
-She honed in on the torpedo --- a high whining electric motor just off their rear port side.
-She wrapped her head around it, and in her mind she could see the machine --- a long, slick steel tube slipping through the water at a speed that was far faster than anything else she'd ever seen in her mind's eye through sonar.
+She homed in on the torpedo --- a high whining electric motor just off their rear port side.
+She wrapped her head around it, and in her mind she could see the machine: a long, slick steel tube slipping through the water at a speed that was far faster than anything else she'd ever seen in her mind's eye through sonar.
 It was coming directly toward her.

 It started pinging.
 The round ringing echo of it almost hurt her ears.

-"OK Captain Percy," she said loudly enough for Percy to hear, but keeping her voice calm, "it's pinging."
+"OK Captain Percy," she said, loudly enough for Percy to hear, but keeping her voice calm, "it's pinging."

 "That means it has probably armed.
 Now tell me if it seems like it is tracking the _Prospect_.
 Bastian, come port to 280."

 Bastian spun the rudder control wheel and the boat listed slightly over to one side as it made its turn.

 Cassandra did not hear any corresponding change to the torpedo's direction.
-"It doesn't seem to be tracking us Percy --- no change to direction."
+"It doesn't seem to be tracking us, Captain Percy --- no change to direction."

-"OK, it hasn't acquired us... yet.
+"OK, it hasn't acquired us...yet.
 What's the range?"

 Cassandra looked at the active sonar rig readout.
-"1.3 miles."
+"One-point-three miles."

 "That's not very much room to play with Cap," said Bastian, nervously fingering the throttle control.